Motril: Sugar cane refineries

+Individual refineries

 Nuestra Señora de la Cabeza (Alcoholera)

-This refinery is located next to the public swimming pool and the Parque de las Américas.
+The refinery is located next to the public swimming pool and the Parque de las Américas.

+It has been declared of historic value by the Andalusian Government with the chimney, store, distillery and terrain protected.

+History

 It was founded by the Larios family in 1885, a family which founded a company based on the production of sugar and alcohol.
 At present, the company makes gin.

-History

-In the past, many people lived thanks to the work of the refineries due to the sugar cane.
-Due to the low salaries, later, the workers burned the refinery.
-The sugar refinery will not be destroyed, as the Town Hall wanted, because it has been declared of historic heritage by the Andalusian Government.
-Also the chimney, store, distillery and the terrain are protected.
+The refinery was later burned down by workers frustrated with their low salaries.

 Nuestra Señora de las Angustias (La Fabriquilla)

-Leaving Motril, towards Puntalón and La Garnatilla we find the sugar refinery of Nuestra Señora de las Angustias, dated 1868 and from which are restored some premises now intended for municipal usage, highlighting the magnificent "Nave de los Arcos".
-Juan Ramón La Chica owned two refineries called "Nuestra Señora de las Angustias", but one of them was in Granada and the other one in Motril.
-He gained full ownership over this last one in 1874.
-He also owned another sugar cane refinery called "Nuestra Señora del Carmen" in Pinos Puente (Granada).
+Leaving Motril and moving towards Puntalón and La Garnatilla is the sugar refinery of Nuestra Señora de las Angustias, built in 1868.
+Some of its premises have been restored and are now intended for municipal usage, highlighting the magnificent "Nave de los Arcos".
+Juan Ramón La Chica owned two refineries called "Nuestra Señora de las Angustias", with one in Granada and the other in Motril.
+He gained full ownership over the latter in 1874.
+He also owned another sugar cane refinery called "Nuestra Señora del Carmen" in Pinos Puente, Granada.